Trojan-Mek: a solid history of heavy machine moves

-Trojan-Mek Limited was established in 2004 to deliver specialist machine moving and factory relocation services to the UK manufacturing and engineering industries.
+Trojan-Mek Limited was founded in 2004 by co-directors Leighton Price and Colin Watkins.
+Initially, their aim was to deliver specialist machine moving and factory relocation services to the UK manufacturing and engineering industries.

-With a combined experience of over 40 years’ in machinery installations and plant relocation, factory decommissioning and removals, HIAB transport and haulage, co-directors Leighton Price and Colin Watkins, set out to create a ‘one-stop-shop’ that would truly meet individual customer needs and specific project requirements – a Total Industrial Relocation Solution.
+Leighton and Colin began Trojan Mek due to a combined experience of over 40 years’ in the industry.
+They are specialists in machinery installations and plant relocation, factory decommissioning and removals, HIAB transport and haulage.
+Therefore, their mission is to create a ‘one-stop-shop’ that meets customer needs and specific project requirements – a Total Industrial Relocation Solution.

-Today, from its South Wales base, Trojan-Mek provides professional, technical expertise alongside a complete range of machinery and factory moving, machine installations, plant and heavy equipment relocation, HIAB hire and heavy haulage services – from single heavy item moves, industrial lifting and manual handling, through to complete production line decommissioning and turnkey project management.
+Today, Trojan-Mek provides professional, technical expertise alongside a complete range of solutions.
+They cover machinery and factory moving, machine installations, plant and heavy equipment relocation, HIAB hire and heavy haulage services.
+They are able to meet a range of requirements; whether you need single heavy item moves, industrial lifting and manual handling, right through to complete production line decommissioning and turnkey project management.

 Milestones & Achievements